 No. The tazarotene in ARAZLO Lotion can cause birth defects.
 If you are female and able to get pregnant, your doctor should have you take a pregnancy test 2 weeks before you start using ARAZLO Lotion to be sure that you are not pregnant.
 If you do become pregnant, you should stop using ARAZLO Lotion right away and tell your doctor.

 Only you and your doctor can decide if you should use ARAZLO Lotion while you are breastfeeding.
 It is not known whether the tazarotene in ARAZLO Lotion can be passed to your baby through your breast milk.
-You should not apply ARAZLO Lotion to the nipple or areola, and you should use it for the shortest duration possible.
+You should not apply ARAZLO Lotion to the nipple or areola.

 Before using ARAZLO Lotion, tell your doctor about any of your medical conditions, especially if you are pregnant or breastfeeding, since the tazarotene in ARAZLO Lotion can cause birth defects and the risk of it being passed to a nursing baby through breast milk is unknown.
 Also, tell your doctor about any medicines used on your skin, including moisturizers, creams, lotions, or products that can dry out your skin.